Business during COVID 19

 Please contact Building Division staff at email@example.com if you have any specific Building Permit questions.

-- Payments shall be made by cheque and either mailed to Planning and Development Department, 575 Rossland Road East, Whitby ON, L1N 2M8, or included with couriered submissions of hard copies on delivered on Tuesdays.
+- Payments shall be made by cheque and either mailed to Planning and Development Department, 575 Rossland Road East, Whitby ON, L1N 2M8, or included with couriered submissions of hard copies.

 - For other processes or applications that are not listed, please contact the Planning and Development Department at firstname.lastname@example.org for additional information or for clarification.